gulrak/filesystem/README.md

 Now you have e.g. `fs::ofstream out(somePath);` and it is either the wrapper or the C++17 `std::ofstream`.

-**Be aware, as a header-only library, it is not hiding the fact, that it uses system includes, so they "pollute" your global namespace.
-Use the forwarding-/implementation-header based approach (see below) to avoid this.**
+:information_source: **Be aware, as a header-only library, it is not hiding the fact, that it uses system includes, so they "pollute" your global namespace.
+Use the forwarding-/implementation-header based approach (see below) to avoid this.
+For Windows it needs `Windows.h` and it might be a good idea to define `WIN32_LEAN_AND_MEAN` or `NOMINMAX` prior to including `filesystem.hpp` or `fs_std.hpp` headers  to reduce pollution of your global namespace and compile time.
+They are not defined by `ghc::filesystem` to allow combination with contexts where the full `Windows.h`is needed, e.g. for UI elements.**

 :information_source: **Hint:** There is an additional header named `ghc/fs_std.hpp` that implements this dynamic selection of a filesystem implementation, that you can include